-The Company has changed its name to "Athena Bitcoin Global" from "GamePlan, Inc." in a filing with the Secretary of State of the State of Nevada effective as of April 15, 2021.
-In addition, the Company's name change to Athena Bitcoin Global and new trading symbol will be published on OTC Pink Market when the corporate action is declared effective by FINRA.
-The Company's application with FINRA is currently pending.
+The Company has changed its name to Athena Bitcoin Global from GamePlan, Inc. in a filing with the Secretary of State of the State of Nevada effective as of April 15, 2021.

-Athena Global was a "shell company" (as such term is defined in Rule 12b-2 under the Exchange Act) immediately before the completion of the transactions described below.
-Athena Global was incorporated in the state of Nevada in 1991 under the name "GamePlan, Inc." for the sole purpose of merging with Sunbeam Solar, Inc., a Utah corporation, which merger occurred as of December 31, 1991.
+Athena Bitcoin Global was a "shell company" (as such term is defined in Rule 12b-2 under the Exchange Act) immediately before the completion of the transactions described below.
+Athena Bitcoin Global was incorporated in the state of Nevada in 1991 under the name "GamePlan, Inc." for the sole purpose of merging with Sunbeam Solar, Inc., a Utah corporation, which merger occurred as of December 31, 1991.
 The Articles of Merger were filed in the state of Nevada pursuant to which the Company was the surviving entity following the merger.
 The Company was involved in various businesses, including, gaming and other consulting services, prior to becoming a company seeking acquisitions.
 The Company filed form 10-SB with the Securities and Exchange Commission in September 1999 thus becoming a reporting company under section 12(g) of the Securities and Exchange Act of 1934.
 The Company subsequently filed Form 15 in March, 2015, terminating its reporting status.

-On January 14, 2020 the Company entered into a Share Exchange Agreement (the "Agreement"), by and among the Company, Athena Bitcoin, Inc., a Delaware S corporation ("Athena") founded in 2015, and certain shareholders of Athena.
-The Agreement provides for the reorganization of Athena Bitcoin, Inc., with and into Athena Bitcoin Global (f.k.a GamePlan, Inc.), resulting in Athena becoming a wholly owned subsidiary of Athena Bitcoin Global.
-The agreement is for the exchange of 100% shares of the outstanding Common Stock of Athena, for 3,593,644,680 shares of Athena Global common stock (an exchange rate of 1,244.69 shares of Athena Global stock for each share of Athena stock).
+On January 14, 2020 Athena Bitcoin Global (f.k.a GamePlan, Inc.) entered into a Share Exchange Agreement (the "Agreement"), by and among the Company, Athena Bitcoin, Inc., a Delaware S corporation ("Athena") founded in 2015, and certain shareholders of Athena Bitcoin, Inc. The Agreement provides for the reorganization of Athena Bitcoin, Inc., with and into Athena Bitcoin Global (f.k.a GamePlan, Inc.), resulting in Athena Bitcoin, Inc. becoming a wholly owned subsidiary of Athena Bitcoin Global.
+The agreement is for the exchange of 100% shares of the outstanding Common Stock of Athena Bitcoin, Inc., for 3,593,644,680 shares of Athena Bitcoin Global common stock (an exchange rate of 1,244.69 shares of Athena Bitcoin Global stock for each share of Athena Bitcoin, Inc. stock).
 The closing of the transaction occurred as of January 30, 2020.